The Give A Grad A Go team is changing how we treat the environment. Since the start of the year, we have all been making a conscious effo

 Seasonally, Q3 represents the busiest quarter in graduate recruitment; and the record number of candidates who registered on the Give A Grad A Go website throughout July, August & September has enabled us to compile a significant amount of employment data on the graduate jobs market.

-Enter your details to receive our FREE graduate employability statistics report, with industry specific data including average graduate starting salaries, gender representation for each sector and the most common job roles in each industry.
+View our FREE graduate employability statistics report, with industry specific data, average salaries, gender ratios and the most common job roles.

 Across the board, the increase in average graduate starting salary in Q3 is a sure sign of the competitive nature of the market and rising living costs, particularly in London.